DownloadManager

 Download Multiple Files Concurrently

-async def download_icons(self, apps):
+async def download_icons(apps):

 for app in apps: